Farrukhzad: The Sasanian civil war of 628-632

 Following the loss of territory required for the peace treaty, the embittered aristocracy started forming independent states within the Sasanian Empire, thus starting the Sasanian civil war of 628-632.
 This divided the resources of the country.
 Furthermore, dams and canals became derelict, and a devastating plague erupted in the western provinces of Iran, killing half of the population along with Kavadh II, who was succeeded by his 8-year-old son Ardashir III.
 Meanwhile, Farrukh Hormizd formed a faction in northern Iran known as the Pahlav (Parthian) faction, a faction of Parthians from several families who had rallied under him.
-During the time same time, however, Piruz Khosrow also formed an faction in southern Iran, known as the Parsig (Persian) faction.
+During the time same time, however, Piruz Khosrow also formed a faction in southern Iran, known as the Parsig (Persian) faction.

 On 27 April 629, Ardashir was overthrown and killed by Shahrbaraz, who then usurped the throne.
 Forty days later, however, Farrukh Hormizd killed him and made Khosrow's daughter Boran the new monarch of the Sasanian Empire.
 Boran then appointed Farrukh Hormizd as the minister of the empire.
 She, was, however, quickly deposed by Shahrbaraz's son Shapur-i Shahrvaraz, who after a brief reign was replaced by Azarmidokht, the sister of Boran.
 Azarmidokht, under the advice of the Sasanian nobles, recalled Farrukhzad from his arrest and invited him to serve the Sasanians once again.
 Farrukhzad, however, declined the invitation and refused to serve under a woman.
-He then retired in a fire-temple at Istakhr.
+He then retired in a fire temple at Istakhr.

 In 631, Farrukh Hormizd, in order to seize power, asked Azarmidokht to marry him.
 Not daring to refuse, Azarmidokht had him killed with the aid of the Mihranid aristocrat Siyavakhsh, who was the grandson of Bahram Chobin, the famous spahbed and briefly shahanshah.
 She was however, shortly killed by Rostam Farrokhzad, who then restored Boran to the throne.
 Later in 632, Farrukhzad was once again invited to serve the Sasanians, this time by the newly crowned king Yazdegerd III, who was a puppet king of Farrukhzad's brother, Rostam Farrokhzad.
 Farrukhzad accepted and all his properties were restored to him.

 The Arab invasion of Iran

 The invasion of western Iran

-However, during the same year, the majority of the Arabs, united under the banner of Islam, invaded the Sasanian Empire.
+In that same year the Arabs, united under the banner of Islam, invaded the Sasanian Empire.
 By 636, the Arabs were at al-Qadisiya, a town close to Ctesiphon, which made Rostam Farrokhzad take action himself.
 However, Farrukhzad was unable to take part, because he was serving as the marzban (general of a frontier province, "margrave") of Balasagan, a province far away from Ctesiphon.

 While preparing to face the Arabs, he wrote a letter to Farrukhzad, which said that he should raise an army and go to Adurbadagan, while reminding him that Yazdegerd III was the only heritage left from the Sasanians.
 Rostam then set out from Ctesiphon in command of a large Sasanian force to confront the Arabs.
 The battle lasted three days, Rostam being defeated and killed during the last day.